MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/RevaHack-2023.md

     - [DMD : Dirty Money Detector](https://devfolio.co/projects/dmd-dirty-money-detector-54b2)
     - [Fire Training Drill](https://devfolio.co/projects/fire-training-drill-3e5c)
     - [S2V INTERPRETER](https://devfolio.co/projects/sv-interpreter-417c)
 - Majority of hackers in our event used Github to collaborate with other members.
-We also required th have a github repo in order to check for plagiarism and monitor their process. <br>
+We also required them have a github repo in order to check for plagiarism and monitor their process. <br>

 ## Event Photos